 Start with small wins

-The first 90 days should be spent laying the groundwork for long-term results.
+The first 90 days were spent laying the groundwork for long-term results.
 But how do you do it?
 You are welcome to inquire.
 It’s all about the little victories, after all.
 Achieving specified objectives will pave the path for more significant milestones in the future.
 Small but significant victories will help you generate momentum for positive change and develop credibility with your peers.

 Beware!
 You may find yourself taking on too many chores in your drive to please, strive, and succeed.
 Staying focused on 3 or 4 precise and quantifiable objectives is the key to success.